×

 What do expats in Perth appreciate most about the local culture?

 "Expats in Perth, appreciate the friendly and welcoming nature of the locals, who are always ready to lend a helping hand or share a friendly chat.
 They also love the rich history and heritage of Perth, with its ancient buildings, museums, and cultural festivals.
 The Scottish tradition of storytelling is another aspect that expats enjoy, as it provides a unique insight into the local culture and history.
 The local food and drink, particularly the whisky, is another highlight for many expats.
 They also appreciate the slower pace of life in Perth, which allows them to relax and enjoy the beautiful natural scenery.
-The strong sense of community in Perth is another aspect that expats value, as it helps them to feel at home and integrated into the local culture," remarked one expat who made the move to Perth.
+The strong sense of community in Perth is another aspect that expats value, as it helps them to feel at home and integrated into the local culture," remarked one expat living in Perth, Scotland.

 What do expats find most challenging?